ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-Upon receiving a request to delete a Registration Center with the input parameters (center_id) the system updates the is_deleted flag to true in the List of Registration Center DB against the center_id received
+Upon receiving a request to delete a Registration Center with the input parameters (center_id), the system updates the is_deleted flag to true in the List of Registration Center DB against the center_id received

 1. The system validates if all required input parameters have been received as listed below for each specific request